bishfait/Annie_BlueStampProject/index.md

 Another challenge was coding the ultrasonic sensor.
 I had barely worked with Python before, and figuring out the commands for the ultrasonic sensor took time.
 Importing modules including time and for circuitry was essential.
 In addition, I wanted the code to run terminal commands in order to startup or terminate the MagicMirror program.
 After more research, I grew familiar with Python and found the right commands to code the desired outcome.

 ## Next Steps
 After completing the modifications of the mirror, it is time to move onto the set up and coding of the individual addressable LED lights.
-After the LED
+After the LED has been set up, the mirror can be assembled: the monitor, the plywood, the LEDs, and the mirror itself.
+Any last modifications of the MagicMirror display itself can be the final steps prior to its completion.

 # First Milestone: Intensive Project-- Smart Mirror